What is the status of Arcadia's spring 2021 semester?

-An announcement on Nov.
-2 stated that we are expanding our phased reopening of campus.
-As previously mentioned, we are opening single bedroom occupancy units for undergraduate students to live, on campus.
+With the expaned campus access for the spring semester, we will have a number of students safely residing on campus.
+As previously mentioned, we are opening single bedroom occupancy units for undergraduate students.
 For example, students housed in a traditional residence hall will have a single room; those housed in Oak Summit will have your own bedroom while sharing an apartment.

 All students living in University Housing (including Oak Summit) are required to select a meal plan.
 Meal plans are necessary to facilitate a safe environment for everyone and to help provide the services needed for students.
 Students who are required to quarantine or isolate due to COVID-19 will have food delivered to their quarantine space.

 Undergraduate and graduate students not residing on campus in the spring semester will need to apply for campus usage.
 It is important to reiterate that such access would require strict compliance with all health and safety guidelines, including regular testing.
 Details on accessing campus will be communicated to the University community shortly.

 Student Health Services will communicate a regular testing schedule for students.
 This testing will be weekly to start the semester; however, the frequency may change as the COVID-19 situation evolves through the semester.
 Students who live on campus or are authorized to use campus facilities will need a COVID-19 test at the beginning of the semester and will be tested regularly thereafter.
 Students, staff, and faculty who test positive for COVID-19 and have been on campus within two days of the results must report it through the Self Disclosure Form.